Sullivan-Lab/project_ecolmemory/README.md

 - **`code`:** contains folders for wrangling the data to generate data files for analysis (`/L1_dataWrangling_DataForModels`), run the analysis (`/L2_dataAnalysis`), perform calculations based on model estimates (`/L2_dataAnalysis_calculations`), and generate the figures present in the main paper (`/L2_figures`).
 - **`data`:** contains a folder for raw data (`/L0`) and one for processed data to be used to run the analysis (`/L1`).
 - **`figures`:** contains all the figures included in the paper (main `/final` and supplement), but all of them can be generated from the code in this repository.
+- **`parameters`:** contains a folder per model type (SAM models `/CoarseEnv`, linear model `/CoarseEnv_Slopes`), and a folder for supplemental data formatted more closely to how it is displayed in the supplement (`/SuppTable`)

+Instructions:
-- **`parameters`:**
+- Clone this repository.

-After cloning this repository, downloaded the data from [DRYAD](link) and paste the files in their respective folders (specifications can be found here).
-Then, run the code.
-The data files in the appropriate structure needed to run the models can be (and should be) generated from this repository to then run the models.
-Be aware that these models are complex and running them might take days.
-All figures present in the manuscript can be generated *without* running the models by using the files present in [DRYAD](link).
+- Download the data from [DRYAD](link) and place the files in their respective folders (see folder structure specifications [here](#Data).
+- Run the code to generate the data files in the structure required to fit the models.
+- These structured data files are produced from this repository and are necessary to run the models.
+- Note: The models are computationally intensive and may take several days to run.
+- To reproduce the figures in the manuscript without rerunning the models, use the processed files provided in [DRYAD](link).

 Precipitation (illustration credits to Diana Kleine) and temperature icons (illustration credits to Tracey Saxby) present in `parameters/CoarseEnv/PNG` were retrieved from [Integration and Application Network](https://ian.umces.edu/media-library/).